 5 TUKAD CEPUNG WATERFALL – THE CAVE WATERFALL

 Getting to Tukad Cepung Waterfall feels like your own little adventure trekking into the jungle, into a cave, and through a stream.
 Once you get to the end of the of the cave, the top opens up and sun streams through like a natural spotlight on the waterfall.
-Entrance is IDR 10,000.
+Entrance to Tukad Cepung Waterfall is IDR 10,000.

 Bring appropriate footwear.
 I went back and forth for a while debating on buying a pair of real water sneakers but ended up wearing my Rainbow flip-flops (shorter hikes) or my old Sperry boat shoes (longer hikes), both which worked fine.
 Aaron opted for this rubber shoe to wear in the water.

-Stay up north in the Buleleng Regency.
+Stay up north in the Buleleng Regency of Bali.
 Looking back, it probably would’ve been worth staying one night in the Buleleng regency of Bali as many of the island’s waterfalls are in this area.
-The waterfalls we visited are a solid 2 hours out of Ubud, so that meant we had to get out really early.
+The waterfalls we visited like Banyumala Twin Waterfall and Aling Aling Waterfall are a solid two hours out of Ubud, so that meant we had to get out really early.

 Waterfalls to skip.
-Two of the most popular Balinese waterfalls are Gitgit and Tegenungan.
-However, I found these the least impressive.
-Gitgit is located in Buleleng Regency, and the trail to the waterfall is easily located right off the main road.
+Two of the most popular Balinese waterfalls are Gitgit Waterfall and Tegenungan Waterfall.
+However, I found these the least impressive and don’t think they belong on a list of the best waterfalls in Bali.
+Gitgit Waterfall is located in Buleleng Regency, and the trail to the waterfall is easily located right off the main road.
 The walk to Gitgit is lined with vendors so it felt pretty commercial.
 It’s a tall waterfall, but there wasn’t anything spectacular about it.
 Anywhere else it would probably be the best waterfall ever, but it’s Bali, so the standards are pretty high.

 We hope you have fun exploring Bali’s beautiful waterfalls.
 If you want to see more of our adventures in Bali, check us out on Instagram.
 After your trip, let us know your picks for the best waterfalls in Bali!